Sathya-poojitha/employee-request--management-system-servicenow/README.md

 # 📸 screen shots

-The following screenshots are included in the Screenshots folder:
+The following screenshots are included in the screen shots folder:

 ### Module View
 Modules created in the ServiceNow application